Mehregan-Gognia/NASA-Wallpaper/README.md

 # NASA-Wallpaper

 A simple project to fetch and use NASA's stunning daily images as wallpapers.
-This repository contains code and utilities (scripts, app, or examples) that download NASA images (e.g., APOD, EPIC) and optionally set them as the desktop background.
-Use this README as a starting point — update the "Installation" and "Usage" sections to match the actual language/framework in this repo.
+This repository contains code and utilities that download NASA images (e.g., APOD, EPIC) and optionally set them as the desktop background.

 If you cloned this repository to explore or extend wallpaper automation using NASA data, this README will help you get started.